You did it!

 You booked your first camping trip…now what?

-Here’s how you can prepare for your maiden voyage into the great outdoors:
+Here’s how you can prepare for your first overnight outing outdoors:

 1. Keep it fresh

 Storing your food is the one of the most important aspects of camping, especially if you’re going on a longer trip.

 A large, well insulated cooler with a lid and drain plug will serve you well at your campsite.

 Prep your food and freeze what you can (meat, sauces, soups, etc.).
 Your frozen food will help keep your cooler colder!
 Pack your ice at the bottom, followed by the meat and dairy, then pack the rest of your cooler based on the order you’re using the food.

 Remember to keep your food in tightly sealed bags and containers so they don’t get soggy from the melting ice!

 Before thinking about starting a fire, check Ontario Parks’ alert page for any possible fire bans at your park.

 Firewood is for sale at most parks.
 Please don’t bring your wood from home.
 If you do, you could be spreading insects and plant diseases that threaten the health of our forests.